Rethinking Channel Dimensions to Isolate Outliers for Low-bit Weight Quantization of Large Language Models: Experiments

 \subsection{Base Model Quantization}

-Base models serve as the fundamental backbone for modern day LLMs, which demonstrated remarkable capabilities in general knowledge understanding~\citep{bubeck2023sparks}.
-To test the effect of quantization on such models, we evaluate the LLaMA family that is widely used today \citep{alpaca, liu2023llava, zhang2023llama}.
-We evaluate INT3 per-channel quantization with group size 128 (w3g128) on common sense reasoning (CSR) tasks and multi-task generalization (MMLU) with 5-shot (in-context learning).
+Base models serve as the fundamental backbone for modern LLMs, which demonstrated remarkable capabilities in general knowledge understanding~\citep{bubeck2023sparks}.
+To test the effect of quantization on such models, we evaluate the LLaMA family that is widely used today \citep{alpaca,liu2023llava}.
+We evaluate INT3 per-channel quantization with group size 128 (w3g128) on common sense reasoning with 0-shot and MMLU with 5-shot (in-context learning).
 As in Figure~\ref{fig:base_sweep}, AdaDim enables notable improvements in existing methods such as RTN and GPTQ.
 Remarkably, augmenting RTN with per-IC quantization yields a \textbf{4.7\%} MMLU accuracy boost on the 7B model, surpassing both AWQ and GPTQ.
-We also observe that the augmenting GPTQ usually yields the best MMLU performance while augmenting RTN yields competitive CSR scores.

-\subsection{instruction-tuned model quantization}
+\subsection{Instruction-tuned Model Quantization}

 Instruction tuning has become the method of choice to boost the performance and user interaction experience of LLMs~\citep{wei2021finetuned,sanh2021multitask,chung2022scaling}.
 A well-known instruction-tuned model that is also publicly available is Vicuna~\citep{vicuna2023} which is fine-tuned from LLaMA models.
 To benchmark how quantization affects their improved language modeling capabilities, we conduct MMLU and CSR evaluations in Table~\ref{tab:vicuna}.
 AdaDim brings consistent improvements across various model scales; similar to the base model results, strong performances are displayed for RTN-ada on CSR and GPTQ-ada for MMLU.
-Performance boost is most noticeable in the 33B scale, where adaptive solutions can bridge the degradation down to $\sim$2\% points.
+Performance boost is most noticeable in the 33B scale, where our adaptive solutions can bridge the degradation down to $\sim$2\% points.

-\textbf{Task-specific quantization.} Beyond general abilities like commonsense reasoning, fine-tuning to a specific task has shown to be effective in creating specialized LLMs \citep{luo2023wizardmath, luo2023wizardcoder}.
-WizardLM family is a set of LLaMA fine-tuned models that shows very strong performance on open benchmarks such as GSM8k (WizardMath) and HumanEval (WizardCoder-Python).